DayaPanesar/MySQL_Project/README.md

 # SQL World Database Project

-This project is an analysis of the World Database using MySQL, demonstrating my SQL skills and data analysis abilities.
+This project is an analysis of the Create and World Databases using MySQL, demonstrating my SQL skills and data analysis abilities.

 ## Project Overview